d-morrison/IntroStatActivities/_book/04-L03-EDA-quantitative-wrap-up.md

 \vspace{0.5in}

 Upload and import the data set IPEDS_Data_2018.
-Enter the name of the data set (see the environment tab) for `datasetname` in the `R` code chunk below.
+Enter the name of the data set (see the environment tab) for `datasetname` in the `R` script file in lines ...
 We will look at the retention rates for the different institutions.
 Enter the variable name `Retention` for `variable` in the `R` code chunk below.
 Run this chunk of code by clicking on the green play arrow below.

 ```r